youyanggu/covid19_projections/path-to-herd-immunity.md

 - To simplify the modeling, we count an individual as "immune via infection" when they are first infected with the virus.
 Though in reality, it takes roughly 2-3 weeks after infection to develop antibodies.
 - We use a basic SEIR model to estimate infections over time.
 This incorporates a reduction in the susceptible pool of individuals (and hence a lower infection rate) as the number of immune individuals increases.
 - We factor in seasonality to a small extent.
 - We assume a small number of imported cases per day.
-Due to the possible high number of imported cases, daily infections in the US will likely not reach zero in 2021, even if herd immunity is reached.
+Due to a combination of imported cases and community spread, we believe daily infections in the US will likely not reach zero in 2021, even if herd immunity is reached.
-- We compute the population "immune via infection" by taking the total number of infected individuals and subtracting the estimated number of individuals who lost their immunity.

 [Back to Top](#top)